 The Battle of Antietam, also known as the Battle of Sharpsburg, was the first major battle of the American Civil War to take place on Northern soil.
 Fought near the town of Sharpsburg, Maryland, and Antietam Creek, on September 17, 1862, it was the bloodiest single day of battle in the war.

-Emboldened by the Rebel victory at the Second Battle of Manassas (aka the Second Battle of Bull Run (August 28–30, 1862), Confederate commander Robert E. Lee decided to take the war to Northern soil in the late summer of 1862.
+Emboldened by the Rebel victory at the Second Battle of Bull Run (aka the Second Battle of Manassas) (August 28–30, 1862), Confederate commander Robert E. Lee took the war to Northern soil in the late summer of 1862.
 On September 4, the Army of Northern Virginia began crossing the Potomac River and entered Maryland.
-Beyond Lee’s military goals, the invasion was driven by economic and political motives.
-The Southern armies were in need of provisions.
+Beyond Lee’s military goals, economic and political motives drove the invasion.
+The Southern armies needed provisions.
 Taking the war north would allow Virginia farmers to harvest their crops, unmolested by Union troops.
 Additionally, the invasion would enable Southern troops to commandeer supplies from Northern farmers.
-Lee also hoped that giving Northerners a taste of war would serve to diminish their resolve.
+Lee also hoped that giving Northerners a taste of war would diminish their resolve.
 Finally, a victory on Northern soil might induce European powers to lend support to the South.

 Upon entering Maryland, Lee proceeded to Frederick, where he split his army into four major attack groups.
-Lee assumed that the Union forces, still in disarray from the stinging defeat at Bull Run, would be unable to move from Washington, D.C., in time to endanger his divided army.
+Lee assumed that the Union forces, still in disarray from the stinging defeat at Bull Run, could not move from Washington, D.C., in time to endanger his divided army.

 Meanwhile, alarmed by the vulnerability of the nation’s capital, President Lincoln turned to Major General George McClellan to reinvigorate the Federal forces to stop Lee’s advance.
 Known for his organizational skills, McClellan quickly rebuilt his demoralized Army of the Potomac into a formidable force.

 Fortune smiled upon the Federal cause on September 13, 1862, when Union soldiers found a misplaced copy of Lee’s Special Order, No. 191 wrapped around some cigars.
-The orders were quickly passed up the chain of command to McClellan.
+Federal soldiers quickly passed the orders up the chain of command to McClellan.
 Realizing the importance of the document, the jubilant Union commander exclaimed to Brigadier General John Gibbon, “Now I know what to do!
 Here is a paper with which, if I cannot whip Bobby Lee, I will be willing to go home.”
-Knowing that Lee had divided his army, McClellan determined to take the initiative and advance to a position that would prevent the Rebel army from reuniting before he could defeat it in detail.
+Knowing that Lee had divided his army, McClellan determined to take the initiative and advance to a position that would prevent the Rebel army from reuniting before he could defeat it.

 Suspecting McClellan’s intentions, Lee slowed the Union army’s advance through the passes of South Mountain while the Army of Northern Virginia reunited.
 When McClellan arrived near Sharpsburg, in central Maryland, on September 16, he discovered that Lee had established a battle line west of Antietam Creek, stretching along Hagerstown Turnpike for roughly 2.5 miles.
 The northern end of the line started about two miles north of Sharpsburg; the southern end of the line ended about one-half mile below the small town.